ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 {: note}

 ### Solutions:
-{: tsResolve}
+{: #solution-fsync}

 a.
 Increase disk size.
-A ballpark recommendation is 30% extra than the expected volume.
+A ballpark recommendation is 30% more than the expected volume.

 b.
 If Redis is at maximum capacity, split a single Redis instance into multiple instances and adjust your application architecture.

 c.
 Turn off persistence if it is not required.
 Change to cache mode.

-Disk size cannot be scaled down but memory can be scaled down.
-Because Redis is an in-memory data store, we recommend that you evaluate your ongoing data size before downsizing the memory of your instance because significant reduction can result in error. **This is because**
+Disk size cannot be scaled down but memory can be.
+Because Redis is an in-memory data store, we recommend that you evaluate your ongoing data size before downsizing the memory of your instance because significant reduction can result in error. **This is because**??
 {: note}

-## Error: Scaling an instance is stuck or taking longer
+## Error: Scaling an instance is stuck or taking longer than expected
+{: #error-scaling}

 With {{site.data.keyword.Bluemix_notm}}, you can scale or resize your instance as your data needs grow.
-We offer auto-scaling and manual scaling from the UI, CLI, and APIs.
-However, you should be careful as you resize your instance.
+We offer autoscaling and manual scaling from the UI, CLI, and APIs.
+However, take care as you resize your instance.
 If scaling is taking longer than expected, it could be for one of the following reasons:

 a.
 Your instance is already in the largest instance (cores*rams), and there is no bigger cluster available to move your workload to currently.
 In this case, a new cluster is formed and your instance is moved, which can take up to 90 minutes.
-** Shashank: Not sure if we shall write this?
+**Shashank: Not sure if we shall write this?
 Seems weakness at our side at our side.
-Perhaps a rephrase? **
+Perhaps a rephrase?**

 b.
 You have reduced its memory drastically (for example, from 16 GB RAM to 10 GB RAM).
 However, your data store size (disk) is higher, for example, 11 GB.
 In these cases, there is not sufficient space in RAM to read data from disk, and formation might get stuck.

 ### Solutions:
-{: tsResolve}
+{: #solution-scaling}

 a.
 Redis is single threaded.
 You are expected to use a maximum of 3-5 threads.
-This increases the probability of a cluster's availability.
-It is rare to have Redis cluster or high Cores.
+This increases the likelihood of a cluster's availability.
+It is rare to have Redis cluster or high cores.

 b.
-Increase your RAM and DISK based on your I/O needs.
+Increase your RAM and disk based on your I/O needs.

 c.
 Do not reduce your RAM drastically.
 You are advised to decrement gradually.